Skip to content

 The Identity and Access Management API is our OAuth 2.0 service used to generate access tokens for authorizing Digital Twin API calls that control and monitor end-user devices.

-By default, SmartHQ’s Identity and Access Management API endpoints enables 'Sign In with SmartHQ' and 'Register with SmartHQ' functionality to handle authorization (granting your app permission to control end-user's devices).
+By default, SmartHQ’s Identity and Access Management API endpoints enable 'Sign In with SmartHQ' and 'Register with SmartHQ' functionality to handle authorization (granting your app permission to control end-users' devices).
 The endpoints are not intended to perform user authentication for your application as a way for an unauthenticated user to gain access to your application.
 See Authorization vs Authentication to learn more.

 End-to-End Flow